nzge/nzge.github.io/projects/input-peripherals.md

 [My fork of ZMK](https://github.com/nzge/zmk-config)
 ZMK Firmware is an open source (MIT) keyboard firmware built on the Zephyr™ Project Real Time Operating System (RTOS).
 ZMK's goal is to provide a modern and powerful firmware that is designed for power-efficiency, flexibility, and broad hardware support.
 ZMK is capable of being used for both wired and wireless input devices.
-ZMK is easier to implement and support both wired(unibody) and wireless options ZMK is has greater compatibility, notably in wireless applications.
+While QMK is easier to implement and supports both wired (unibody) and wireless options, ZMK has greater compatibility, notably in wireless applications.
 However, users say ZMK lags slightly behind in terms of ease-of-use features.

-There is also TMK and KMK.
-TMK is mostly deprecated, and is a Circuit Python keyboard firmware.
+Other firmware configurators include TMK and KMK.
+TMK, a Circuit Python keyboard firmware, is mostly deprecated.
 ZMK and QMK are the more common options.

 ## Mouse
 A mouse provides cursor control to navigate and interact with display elements.